Memory-bound function

-Memory bound refers to a situation in which the time to complete a given computational problem is decided primarily by the amount of free memory required to hold the working data.
+In computer science, a computational problem is memory-bound when the time it takes for it to complete is decided primarily by the amount of free memory required to hold the working data.
 This is in contrast to algorithms that are compute-bound, where the number of elementary computation steps is the deciding factor.

 Memory and computation boundaries can sometimes be traded against each other, e.g. by saving and reusing preliminary results or using lookup tables.

 Memory-bound functions and memory functions

 Memory-bound functions and memory functions are related in that both involve extensive memory access, but a distinction exists between the two.

 Memory functions use a dynamic programming technique called memoization in order to relieve the inefficiency of recursion that might occur.
 It is based on the simple idea of calculating and storing solutions to subproblems so that the solutions can be reused later without recalculating the subproblems again.
 The best known example that takes advantage of memoization is an algorithm that computes the Fibonacci numbers.
 The following pseudocode uses recursion and memoization, and runs in linear CPU time: